Portland cement: Cement plants used for waste disposal or processing

 Due to the high temperatures inside cement kilns, combined with the oxidising (oxygen-rich) atmosphere and long residence times, cement kilns are used as a processing option for various types of waste streams; indeed, they efficiently destroy many hazardous organic compounds.
-The waste streams also often contain combustible materials which allow the substitution of part of the fossil fuel normally used in the process.
+The waste streams also often contain combustible materials, which allow the substitution of part of the fossil fuel commonly used in the process.

 Waste materials used in cement kilns as a fuel supplement: